Perth and North Perthshire (UK Parliament constituency)

-Perth and North Perthshire is a county constituency of the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+Perth and North Perthshire was a county constituency of the House of Commons of the Parliament of the United Kingdom.
+It elected one Member of Parliament (MP) by the first past the post system of election.
 The constituency was created in 2005.

-Campaigns in the seat have resulted in a minimum of 30% of votes at each election consistently for the same two parties' choice for candidate, and the next lower-placed party's having fluctuated between 8.1% and 18.7% of the vote since its relatively recent creation.
-The seat attracted a record seven candidates in 2015 and has seen as few as four, in 2017.
+Campaigns in the seat had resulted in a minimum of 30% of votes at each election consistently for the same two parties' choice for candidate, and the next lower-placed party's having fluctuated between 8.1% and 18.7% of the vote since its relatively recent creation.
+The seat attracted a record seven candidates in 2015 and had seen as few as four, in 2017.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+Subject to boundary changes – entailing the transfer of "North Perthshire" to the new constituency of Angus and Perthshire Glens, offset by the addition of Strathearn, Almond and Earn and Kinross-shire from the abolished constituency of Ochil and South Perthshire – it was reformed as Perth and Kinross-shire, first contested at the 2024 general election.

 Boundaries

 As a result of the Fifth Periodical Review of the Boundary Commission for Scotland, the constituency (seat) was created to cover northern parts of the Perth and Kinross council area, and first used in the 2005 general election.
 Ochil and South Perthshire was created, at the same time, to cover the rest of that council area and the Clackmannanshire council area.

 Before the 2005 election, these combined council areas had been covered by Angus, Ochil, Perth and North Tayside seats.
 The Perth seat lay within the Perth and Kinross council area, North Tayside covered a northern portion of that council area and a northern portion of the Angus council area, Angus covered a small southeastern portion of the Perth and Kinross council area, a southern portion of its associated council area, and northern portions of the Dundee City council area, and Ochil covered another southeastern portion of the Perth and Kinross council area, the whole of the Clackmannanshire council area and a southeastern portion of the Stirling council area.